jonnymind/SIRPAS/Books/Rulebook.md

 SIRPAS has a modular injury system, which can be fitted in any setting and play styles.

-It can be used to determine an overall status of a fight, or to determine precisely which part of a human body, mechanical robot, flying mount or AI virtual device has been damaged, and to what extent it has been incapacitated.
+It can be used to determine an overall result of a fight, or to determine precisely which part of a human body, mechanical robot, flying mount or AI virtual device has been damaged, and to what extent it has been incapacitated.